 Laurie Leshin, PhD

-Leshin is a recipient of NASA’s Outstanding Leadership Medal, NASA’s Distinguished Public Service Medal, and the Meteoritical Society’s Nier Prize.
-She has served on the Board of Directors of Women in Aerospace and the Council of the American Geophysical Union.
-In 2001 the International Astronomical Union named an asteroid in recognition of her contributions to planetary science: Asteroid 4922 Leshin.
+President Leshin is a recipient of NASA’s Outstanding Leadership Medal, NASA’s Distinguished Public Service Medal, and the Meteoritical Society’s Nier Prize.
+She has been awarded an honorary doctor of science degree from the University of Worcester (UK).
+The International Astronomical Union recognized her by naming an asteroid 4922 Leshin.

 Among her many service activities beyond WPI, she is a director of the John F. Kennedy Presidential Library Foundation, FIRST Robotics, and the Association of American Colleges & Universities (AAC&U); co-chair of the Government, University, and Industry Research Roundtable (GUIRR); vice-chair and future chair of the Association of Colleges and Universities of Massachusetts (AICUM), president-elect of the Association of Independent Technological Universities (AITU), and co-chair of the Council on Competitiveness’s University Leadership Forum as well as commissioner of its new flagship initiative, the National Commission on Innovation and Competitiveness Frontiers.

 Outside of work, President Leshin enjoys weaving and other fiber arts; she also enjoys hiking, especially on visits to her childhood home state of Arizona.
 Her husband, Jon Morse, is an astrophysicist and space entrepreneur.